gabfl/redis-priority-queue/README.md

 redis-priority-queue is a simple work queue similar to [Redis lists](https://redis.io/commands#list) with the following added features:

  - An item can be added with a priority (between -9007199254740992 and 9007199254740992)
+ - Queues are automatically de-duplicated (duplicate items are voided when pushing them)
  - Multiple items can be popped from the queue at the same time
  - A queue monitoring tool to easily see how many items are in each queue